lettergram/ElevatorAllocation/README.md

 Elevator Optimization Algorithm
 =============

+This is code supporting the article [Everyday Algorithms: Elevator Allocation](https://austingwalters.com/everyday-algorithms-elevator-allocation/)

 This algorithm is designed to minimize the total waiting time of all individuals waiting in a building, while also trying to balance the weight load.
 Given there are equal number of people on each floor,